Voce d’Amore (Voice of Love)

 • Maddalena Ferragni: Margherita’s mother, the quiet, steadfast matriarch of the Ferragni family.
 She offers gentle wisdom and emotional grounding, supporting her daughter’s artistic journey while fostering love and resilience within the family.

-• Laura Ceretti: Margherita’s longtime friend and mezzo-soprano; glamorous, witty, and supportive.
-She bridges the worlds of music, culture, and friendship, and develops a subtle romantic and intellectual connection with Benedetto.
+• Laura Ceretti: Margherita’s longtime friend and a glamorous mezzo-soprano, she has been close to the Ferragni family for years.
+Witty and supportive, she bridges the worlds of music, culture, and friendship, and develops a subtle romantic and intellectual connection with Benedetto.

 • Benedetto Giorgini: A sharp, witty music historian and Francesco’s friend.
 Curious and loyal, he provides insight, companionship, and support, balancing humor with intellectual depth.

-• Nunzia Mallucci: A charismatic mezzo-soprano used by Giovanni Russo in a scheme to fabricate Francesco’s infidelity.
+• Nunzia Moretti: A charismatic mezzo-soprano used by Giovanni in a scheme to fabricate Francesco’s infidelity.
 Initially manipulated, she later redeems herself by revealing the truth to Margherita.

-• Padre Antonio Marchetti: A wise and compassionate spiritual guide in Rome who provides moral counsel and emotional support to the characters, particularly in matters of love, truth, and resilience.
+• Padre Antonio Marchetti: A wise and compassionate spiritual guide in Milan who provides moral counsel and emotional support to the characters, particularly in matters of love, truth, and resilience.

 • Paolo De Luca: An astute composer and ally of the Ferragni family, who uncovers critical evidence of Giovanni’s schemes, aiding in the pursuit of justice.